The Doctoral Residency Programme

-Qualified doctoral students interested in seeking placement through the Internship Program are required to participate in the APPIC Match.
+Qualified doctoral students interested in seeking placement with the Residency Programme are required to participate in the APPIC Match.
 Applicants submit an online APPIC Application for Psychology Internship (AAPI).
 Information regarding the application process and relevant dates is available on the APPIC website.
-The BCSAP due date for Phase II applications is 11:00AM Eastern Time, February 25, 2021.
+The BCSAP due date for Phase I applications for 2024-25 is 11:59AM Eastern Time, December 1, 2023.

 Accreditation & Contact